SuperTapood/Game-Engine/README.md

 - moved the engine to a package (now import it using Game_Engine.[MODULE])
 - added distribute function to the API to easily dismantle the params given in the execution
 - added load function to load a scene onto the pygame screen
+- added the first version of the interactable class (which WILL break)

 # version 0.5